 Caliber Schools recognizes that volunteers are critical to the success of the Charter School.
 Volunteers provide crucial support for both teachers and school administrators and provide much needed assistance, experience and knowledge.
-It is for this reason Caliber encourages all families to provide 40 volunteer hours each year.
 Volunteering is not a requirement to attend Caliber Schools.
+Anyone interested in volunteering is asked to complete a volunteer form and register at the school office.
 For more information on volunteering at a Caliber Schools campus, a complete copy of the Caliber School's Classroom and School Volunteer, Visitor, and Removal Policy is available within the Caliber School's Student Services Policy Manual which is available at the School office and online.